Bernard Williams, Utilitarianism, and Negative Responsibility

 Analysis of Williams' Utilitarianism Scenarios

-In both cases, the utilitarian will always suggest that George takes the job and that Jim shoots the single Indian.
+In both cases, the utilitarian will always suggest that George takes the job and that Jim shoots the single Native American.
 For, in George’s case it would bring about the most happiness if he could provide for his family, and for Jim’s case it would save the most lives.

 To explicate what Williams is talking about when he states that there is a problem of integrity between a man’s projects and his actions, we can note George’s case as stated above.
 Focusing on a man’s projects, here, the utilitarian asks us to forget about integrity and to disassociate George from his feelings.
 This is the ultimate problem Williams is trying to portray to us.